top of page

 We understand not everyone wants to read an entire article, so if you want to see what prenatal we recommend and skip the article, here it is.

-First up is a small bit about some dishonest marketing that a number of companies are using.
-There are a lot of prenatal vitamins on the market claiming to be things like whole food or food-based.
-There are, in fact, no whole-food prenatal vitamins on the market.
-You can see our article here that goes through many of the marketing terms these companies use.
+The first one is a small bit about some dishonest marketing methods that a number of companies use.
+There are a lot of prenatal vitamins on the market that claim to be whole food or food-based.
+There are, in fact, no one hundred percent whole-food prenatal vitamins on the market.
+You can see our article here, which goes through many of the marketing terms these companies use.
 However, the bottom line is that they are not being honest.
-So if you see any companies using words or pictures to make you think their products are whole food or made from food, avoid them because they are clearly not being honest with you.
+So, if you see any companies using words or pictures to make you think their products are whole food or made from food, avoid them because they are clearly not being honest with you.

-One of the first things to look for in choosing a good prenatal is a basic but very important one, the packaging.
+The second thing to look for when choosing a good prenatal is a basic but very important one: the packaging.
 Prenatal vitamins should be packaged in dark glass, opaque plastic, or sachets in a box.
 This is because light will cause certain nutrients to break down.
-Shockingly one of the best-selling prenatal vitamins on the market is packaged in a clear container.
+Shockingly, one of the best-selling prenatal vitamins on the market is packaged in a clear container.
 This is an absolutely terrible idea and shows that the company has a serious lack of judgment and quality control.
 Stay far away if you see prenatal vitamins (or any other supplements) packaged in clear containers.

 Next up is the delivery format.
 The chewable and gummy formats are not really suitable for prenatal vitamins.
 There is simply no way to fit enough of the nutrients, in their proper forms, needed for a healthy pregnancy into a chewable or gummy.
 You will be missing a lot of essential nutrients.
 Liquids are a poor choice because many vitamins are unstable when left in a liquid solution and break down, resulting in a loss of nutrients.
 The best choices for prenatal vitamins are powders, tablets, and capsules.
 Avoid one-a-day products as they are either going to be using poor forms of nutrients, lack adequate amounts, or be missing key ingredients like choline.